 Types of HVAC with the Highest Salaries

-It's easy to specialize in something with a career in the HVAC industry, and continuing education and certification opportunities help unlock paths to specialist careers with even higher salaries.
-For example, master engineers with project management or custom system design experience could earn six figures annually.
+There is a lot of room for specialization in the HVAC industry, and continuing education and certification opportunities help unlock paths to specialist careers with even higher salaries.
+For example, master engineers with experience designing custom equipment or leading projects could earn six figures annually.
 Larger salaries are also more likely if you have experience with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most